The Humanities cover a broad range of subjects including History, Geography, Economics, Legal Studies, Business Management and Civics.

 While studying Humanities, students can be involved in a variety of excursions including visiting the Shrine in Melbourne for ANZAC day and other ceremonies, the Yakult Factory, the Jewish Holocaust Centre in Elsternwick, the Melbourne Museum, the County and Supreme Courts and correctional facilities such as Marngoneet and Barwon.

 In Senior School the Humanities subjects offered include History, Geography, Legal Studies and Business Management.

 Every year, Upper Yarra Secondary College proudly marches with the local community, the College Band provides the music and our College Captains make a speech to commemorate ANZAC Day.

-Whilst circumstances are against us this year, College Captain, Ashlee Shotter prepared and filmed her speech to honour the day.
+Whilst circumstances are against us in 2020, College Captain, Ashlee Shotter prepared and filmed her speech to honour the day.

 Lest We Forget.